 - Is the server shared or dedicated?

 Using the parking analogy, this would be like the difference between a private garage and a multi-story car park.
-In the multi-story car park it’s going to take longer to find the car, and will probably take longer to get it out, particularly if there’s lots of traffic.
+In the multi-storey car park, it will take longer to find the car, and it will probably take longer to get it out, particularly if there’s lots of traffic.

 - Where is the physical server located?

-Your website most likely contains sensitive information about you, your company and your clients, so it’s important to keep that data secure.
+Your website most likely contains sensitive information about you, your company and your clients, so it’s essential to keep that data secure.

 Each hosting company has its own security system in place to protect your website from hackers, the more you pay, the more advanced this security system is going to be.

 Though you probably don’t need Fort Knox, it is important that your hosting comes with an SSL Security certificate.
-This means you will be able to get the padlock symbol ? in the navigation bar to the left of your website URL.
+This means you can get the padlock symbol in the navigation bar to the left of your website URL.

 Websites that don’t have this security certificate are heavily penalised in the search results, and many browsers now won’t even open your website.